hazelcast/hazelcast/README.md

 will only run tests related to SQL (see `run-sql-only` above), which will significantly shorten the build time vs. the default PR builder. **NOTE**: this job will fail if you've made changes anywhere other than `hazelcast-sql`.

+### Creating PRs which contain only documentation

+When creating a PR which changes only documentation (files with suffix `.md` or `.adoc`) it makes no sense to run tests.
+For that case the label `docs-only` can be used.
+The job will fail in case you've made other changes than in `.md` or `.adoc` files.

 ## License